-- Caffeine in coffee, black teas, sodas and energy drinks.
-Green teas are ok for most.
+1. Caffeine in coffee, black teas, sodas and energy drinks.
+Green teas are okay for most.
 Mates for some.
-Anything that you are dependent upon is adversely effecting you.
+Anything that you are dependent upon is adversely affecting you.

-- Low calorie sweeteners, splenda, saccharine, even stevia can illicit what is known as the “cephalic response”.
-This is a signaling by the nervous system which causes insulin to rise and it is insulin that is responsible for storing fat.
+3. Low calorie sweeteners, Splenda, saccharine, even stevia can elicit what is known as the “cephalic response”.
+This is a signaling by the nervous system, which causes insulin to rise and it is insulin that is responsible for storing fat.

 Other Essential Lifestyle Changes